 - CXR may show pleural effusion, evidence of pulmonary metastases or heart failure.

-- If ultrasound has failed to reveal a cause then MRI scanning may be used.
+- If ultrasound has failed to reveal a cause then CT scanning may be used.

 - Treatment of any underlying cause.

 - Patients with cirrhosis and ascites should have a moderately salt-restricted diet with daily salt intake of no more than 5-6.5 g (87 mmol-113 mmol sodium).
 In reality, this means a no added salt diet with avoidance of precooked meals.